marler8997/mutiny/mutiny-agent.md

 - it is on while the file exists; the player can turn it off from the in-game panel, and `mutiny <PID> disable-mod <name>` / `enable-mod <name>` do the same from the CLI.

-Here's an example of a mod for "infinit stamina" in the game PEAK:
+Here's an example of a mod for "infinite stamina" in the game PEAK:

 ```
 @Section(.update)